MayankHack-arch/MayankHack-arch/README.md

-*Mayank*
+Hi, I'm Mayank!

-*Introduction*
+I'm a Mechanical Engineering diploma student with a strong passion for programming, cybersecurity, and debugging.

-I'm Mayank, a Mechanical Engineering diploma student with a passion for programming, cybersecurity, and debugging.
+📚 About Me

-*About Me*
+With a solid foundation in JavaScript, Node.js, Express.js, React.js, and Python, I have developed expertise in:

-With a strong foundation in HTML, CSS, JavaScript, and Python, I've developed expertise in:
+    🐞 Debugging complex issues

-- Debugging complex issues
+    🔐 Utilizing tools like Burp Suite and Nmap for security testing 📝 Writing high-quality, full-fledged code for fully secure and functional website development

-- Utilizing Burp Suite and Nmap for security testing
+🚀 Projects

-- Proficient in Metasploit framework
+    -Explore more projects in my repositories!

-*Projects*
+    -Guess the Country Game: A web-based game built with HTML, CSS, and JavaScript.

-- *Guess the Country Game*: A web-based game built with HTML, CSS, and JS (link unavailable)
+    -Tracker App: A friend group tracker app with authorization and authentication (ongoing)

-*Skills*
+🛠️ Skills

-- Programming languages: HTML, CSS, JavaScript, Python
+    -Programming Languages: HTML, CSS, JavaScript (Node.js, Express.js, React.js), Python
-- Cybersecurity tools: Burp Suite, Nmap, Metasploit
+    -Cybersecurity Tools: Burp Suite, Nmap, Metasploit, Postman
-- Debugging expert
+    -Specialization: Debugging, MongoDB expertise

-*Contact*
+📬 Contact

-- Email: mailto:yug8566@gmail.com
+email: vashishthmayank9@gmail.com (yug8566@gmail.com)
-- Phone: +919416897857
+phone: +91 9416897857

-Feel free to reach out to me for collaborations, project ideas, or just to chat about programming and cybersecurity!
+Feel free to reach out for collaborations, project ideas, or just to discuss about programming and cybersecurity!